AlonEirew/wikipedia-to-elastic/README.md

 #### Get Image and Build Container

-1) Pull the latest image and run it (pulled image is 11GB)
+* Pull the latest image, use one of those commands (dump year):

-    `#>docker pull aeirew/elastic-wiki`
+    `#>docker pull aeirew/elastic-wiki` // To pull English (2019)
+    `#>docker pull aeirew/elastic-wiki-fr` // To pull French (2020)

+* Once pulled, run it:

     `#>docker run -d -p 9200:9200 -p 9300:9300 aeirew/elastic-wiki`

-2) The Elastic container index is still empty, all data is in a compressed file within the image, in order to create and export the wiki data into the Elastic index (which takes a while) run the following command
+* The Elastic container index is still empty, all data is in a compressed file within the image, in order to create and export the wiki data into the Elastic index (which takes a while) run the following command

     `#>docker exec <REPLACE_WITH_RUNNING_CONTAINER_ID> /tmp/build.sh`

-3) Save to new image (after done you can delete the original aeirew/elastic-wiki image, in order to save disk space)
+* Save to new image (after done you can delete the original aeirew/elastic-wiki image, in order to save disk space)

     `#>docker commit <CONTAINER_ID> <IMAGE_NEW_NAME>`

-4) after saving stop the running container with
+* after saving stop the running container with

     `#>docker stop <CONTAINER_ID>`

-5) That's it! now you can run your created image
+* That's it! now you can run your created image

     `#>docker run -d -p 9200:9200 -p 9300:9300 <IMAGE_NEW_NAME>`